dojosgithub/mestinow/README.md

 ## Overview

-**MestiNow is a mobile application specifically designed to help individuals with Myasthenia Gravis (MG) manage their Mestinon® (Pyridostigmine Bromide) medication intake and track their symptoms effectively** .
+**mestiNow is a mobile application specifically designed to help individuals with Myasthenia Gravis (MG) manage their Mestinon® (Pyridostigmine Bromide) medication intake and track their symptoms effectively** .
 This app was created out of a personal need for a more flexible and accurate way to schedule and log medication doses, taking into account the immediate and time-sensitive nature of the medication's effects .
-Unlike generic medication scheduling apps, MestiNow allows users to log doses based on when they actually take them, ensuring the next reminder is set accordingly .
+Unlike generic medication scheduling apps, mestiNow allows users to log doses based on when they actually take them, ensuring the next reminder is set accordingly .
 The app also provides tools to monitor various MG symptoms, helping users understand the correlation between medication and their well-being .

 ## Background

 Living with Myasthenia Gravis involves a daily cycle where symptoms worsen as the day progresses, with sleep offering a temporary reset .
 While MG itself may not be inherently painful, the strain on muscles due to weakening can lead to significant discomfort .
 Managing this condition often requires strict adherence to a Mestinon® regimen, as the medication provides only temporary relief . **Accurate timing of Mestinon® doses is crucial; taking it too early can cause stomach upset, while delaying it can lead to the onset of symptoms and associated pain** .
-Existing medication scheduling applications often lack the flexibility needed for MG patients, who might need to adjust their dose times based on their immediate needs and wake-up times .
-MestiNow was developed to address this gap, providing a user-friendly solution for tracking medication intake in a way that adapts to the user's actual schedule .
+Existing medication scheduling applications often lack the flexibility needed for MG patients, who might need to adjust their dose times based on their immediate needs and wake-up times . mestiNow was developed to address this gap, providing a user-friendly solution for tracking medication intake in a way that adapts to the user's actual schedule .

 ## Key Features